What does DO AVG LSWR mean?

 Can I share the images I licensed with others, like subcontractors, to use?

 Third-party usage is not included with our standard licensing.
-Others interesting in using the images must obtain appropriate usage license from us in order to avoid infringement.
+Others interested in using the images must obtain appropriate usage license from us in order to avoid infringement.

 How can I license images that you created for another client?